johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/YouTube.md

 The YouTube Component can be used to place a YouTube video on a page via the BodilessJS edit interface.

+?> Please note that the [Embed Component](../../../Components/Embed) must be activated on your site for the YouTube Component to work.

 ``` js
   import { YouTube } from '@bodiless/components';